ash/raku-course/essentials/running-programs/from-repl/index.md

 >
 ```

-The output may depend on your current installed version of the compiler.
-In the above output, no package module called `zef` is installed, so you see the corresponding message.
+The output may depend on the currently installed version of the compiler.
+In the above output, the shell recommends to install some modules for better user experience, so you see the corresponding message.

-At the end you see the prompt character where you can type in your program or its parts.
+At the end, there’s a prompt character `>` where you can type in your program or its parts.
 The shell will compile it line by line as soon as you press Enter.

     > say 'Hello, World';
     Hello, World